BrentSeidel/Pi-Mainframe/README.md

 engineering program.

 ## Power
-I originally used a random micro USB power suppoly for the Pi 3 that is running the simulation.
+I originally used a random micro USB power supply for the Pi 3 that is running the simulation.
 It would complain about low voltage and occasionally reboot.
 I just replaced it with the official Raspberry Pi power supply and it is not complaining about low voltage.
 Time will